 Local ingredients include pigeon peas, coconut, sweet potatoes, plantain, yellow corn, mangoes, limes, fresh fish, abundant crayfish and spiny rock lobsters.

 Traditional dishes include conki dumplings (steamed corn dumplings, sweetened with coconut and spices), a salt fish dish with onions, tomatoes and peppers, often served for breakfast, and pigeon peas and rice.
 Sweet sour tamarind balls are a seasonal local delicacy when tamarind pods are ripe.

 The area code for Anguilla is 264.

 Cell phones, Internet, and cable TV services are readily available.
 A deposit is required for standard cell phone service and the Internet.
-There are three telecommunications services on Anguilla: Lime from Cable and Wireless, Digicel and Caribbean Cable Communication.
-Cell phones may be rented from Cable & Wireless or Digicel.
-Saint James School of Medicine can provide information on these services upon your arrival.
+Telecom providers in Anguilla include: Digital and FLOW.
+Cell phones may also be rented from these providers.
+Saint James School of Medicine can give you more information on these services upon your arrival.

 MAIL TO AND FROM ANGUILLA

 The postal code for Anguilla is 2640.